Whimmery/CTF-Bandit/README.md

 ## Welcome to CTF
-This is a CTF test page showing part of the OverTheWire wargame for Bandit
+This is the problems to solve OverTheWire Bandit Wargame Level 0-7
 ### Bandit - Over The Wire

 ![ctf bandit1](https://user-images.githubusercontent.com/31230311/29692047-0d87b38a-88fc-11e7-9f6c-3f2a089a0254.png)